digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

         * Other stakeholders

     * Features
+        * Anything that's done
-        * What's under development
+        * Anything that's under development

     * Uptime
-        * Staging may be down any time due to any reason and for any amount of time.
+        * Staging may be down any time.
+        * Must not be used for product demos.

     * Data
         * Staging data may come into existence, disappear or be changed any time.

     * Repeated migrations
-        * Staging data gets newly migrated documents 🚧 "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
+        * Migrations may add, remove or change the documents in staging at any time.

 * UAT
     * Purpose
-        * Have a production-like environment, but with a safety net: no publishing to public(production) portal.
+        * Have a production-like environment, but with a safety net: nothing in here becomes visible to the public.
+        * Use cases include: product demos, training sessions, user research, manual tests

     * Access
         * The product team
         * DigitalService staff
-        * Testers (primarily)
+        * Testers
-        * Documentalists (primarily)
+        * Documentalists
         * Other stakeholders

     * Features
-        * What's "done", i.e implemented and has passed tech and functional review
+        * Anything that's "done" (i.e. implemented and has passed tech and functional reviews)

     * Uptime
         * UAT is expected to be up "all the time" with the following caveats: